Best Succulent Soil Reviewed - with Buying Guide (2023)

 Hoffman includes some useful information about growing succulents, and you can find complete directions on the pack.

-If for some reason, you find any draining issues or it is not what you would like to, just add some gravel to the bottom of the pot and pop the soil on top.
+If for some reason, you find any draining issues or it is not what you would like to do, just add some gravel to the bottom of the pot and pop the soil on top.

 To make sure that the soil provides the right amount of moisture to your succulents, make sure you follow Hoffman’s instructions.